SabarishCodeWizard/HiddenCost-Chrome-Extension/README.md

 ## Overview

 This Chrome extension allows users to scrape product information from e-commerce websites directly from their browser.
-It utilizes a popup interface for entering the product URL and provides real-time scraping functionality.
+It utilizes a popup interface for entering the product URL and provides real-time scraping functionality click 👉 [You Tube](https://youtu.be/3X69VkNuC_8?si=QpKvAdOAtILiIn3N).

 ## Features